Overview of the PAS

 As such:

-• The final decision on whether a new patient is a good match is left with the physician and the patient.
+- The final decision as to whether a new patient is a good match is left with the physician and the patient.

 How will physicians and patients be matched?